 Whether you are spinning a slots wheel, playing video slots or virtual online slots, when you pull that lever or hit the button, the reel will spin and land on a random number.
 Each reel or wheel will land on one random number per spin.
 The outcome is determined as soon as you hit the spin button.
 In slots, every random number is represented by a fun image or symbol, this is designed to keep the game interesting.
-It doesn't matter whether you push a button on your computer slots or pull a lever in a Vegas casino, the outcome is the same.
+It doesn’t matter whether you push a button on your computer slots or pull a lever in a Vegas casino, the outcome is the same.
 But is it as simple as that?
-Are slot machines completely random, or are there more factors involved in determining your odds of winning at slots?
+Are slot machines completely random, or are there more factors involved in determining slot machine odds.

 Slot Payback Odds

 When people analyze slots odds, they often look at slot machine odds and choose their game accordingly.
 Payback percentages basically tell you how much a particular machine or game pays back over time.
 Casinos calibrate their slot machines according to the rules and regulations of the State or Country in which they operate.
 Regulated online casinos must follow the same stringent rules as land based casinos, depending on where they are licensed to operate.
 Therefore, you should only sign up with reputable websites such as Wink Slots.
 Payback percentage standards typically range from 75-99 percent, however this does not mean that you would win 99 pence on every pound that you put in!
 The payback percentage refers to the overall payback throughout a machine’s lifetime – Not only that, even if a slots machine is set at 99 percent, the spin is still completely random so, at the end of the day, you still have a 50/50 percent chance of winning, like flipping a coin!